kkundanI/KCodes_CPP/README.md

 # KCodes_C++ :
  👋 Hi,🎉 I'm excited to have you here!

 Welcome to my **KCodes_C++** repository!
 This repository contains a collection of C++ programs that I have written while and after learning C++ programming.
-It is divided into four derectories:
+It is divided into four directories:

 * **Usual:**
   > This folder contains all of the codes that were discussed and taught in my C++ course.